State's 13,148 new cases hit five-month high; deaths increase by 101

 Worldwide

-The U.S. represented 26.1 percent of the record 13,535 deaths, surpassing the mark of 12,949 Thursday, and 19.0 percent of the world total though its population is only 4.3 percent of the global total.
+The U.S. represented 25.5 percent of 12,859 deaths, behind the record of 13,579 Wednesday, and 19.1 percent of the world total though its population is only 4.3 percent of the global total.

 China: the original epicenter of the world, hasn't reported a death since April 26 and dropped to 40th.
 China added 7 cases Thursday.